ls1intum/Artemis/docs/user/exercises/textual.rst

 Once you're done assessing the solution, you can either:

-- Click on |save| to save the incomplete assessment so that you can continue it afterwards.
+- Click on |save| to save the incomplete assessment so that you can continue it afterward.

 - Click on |submit-assessment| to submit the assessment.

 - Click on |cancel| to cancel and release the lock of the assessment.

-- Click on |exercise-dashboard-button| to navigate to exercise dashboard page.
+- Click on |exercise-dashboard-button| to navigate to the **Exercise Dashboard**.

 .. |course-management| image:: general/course-management.png